 - ensure that children can work undisturbed, individually and without access to materials that could give them an unfair advantage.
 Changes to the usual classroom layout may be necessary.
 It is important that you decide on seating arrangements before the start of the test, in order to ensure that children cannot see each other's work; - ensure that the children work on their own and do not discuss questions or copy answers.
-Some teachers have found one or more of the following strategies helpful to ensure that children cannot see each other's work: seating children at the ends of tables; seating children individually in a larger space; providing a blank sheet of paper to cover completed work on the open page; using large picture books, etc to create table screening between children; - observe the children throughout the test to ensure that they do not copy or distract each other; - ensure that wall displays, etc in the classroom do not give children an unfair advantage, for example tables charts, number lines or number squares should be covered or removed.
-However, it is not necessary to remove wall clocks; - encourage the children to stay on task and to work at an appropriate pace, moving on to the next question promptly when it is clear that they cannot spend any more time productively on the question they are working on; - encourage children to check their work carefully when they have finished.
+Some teachers have found one or more of the following strategies helpful to ensure that children cannot see each other's work: seating children at the ends of tables; seating children individually in a larger space; providing a blank sheet of paper to cover completed work on the open page; using large picture books, etc, to create table screening between children; - observe the children throughout the test to ensure that they do not copy or distract each other; - encourage the children to stay on task and to work at an appropriate pace, moving on to the next question promptly when it is clear that they cannot spend any more time productively on the question they are working on; and - encourage children to check their work carefully when they have finished.